Chapter 6

 - Bulk of power should be retained by thhe states.

-- Central authority was to kept at bay bby a strict interpretation of
+- Central authority was to kept at bay bby a strict interpretation

 Constitution, to prevent tyranny. (especially the 10th Amendment).